secretbosscode/nzbidx/README.md

 API (which also runs the ingest worker) with readiness and liveness probes.
 See [`docs/k8s.md`](docs/k8s.md) for usage notes and persistence considerations.

-## Donate

-If you find this project useful, consider supporting its development by donating to the following Bitcoin address:

-`BC1QT3CSUJELEDXRXTRNQHQCY93DW0D07SYHT5V9XF`